Coast Guard transfers 67 Haitians to Royal Bahamian Defence Forces

 |Downloads:

-This work, Coast Guard transfers 67 Haitians to Royal Bahamian Defence Forces [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard transfers 67 Haitians to Royal Bahamian Defence Forces, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT